kishandata23/kishandata23/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence
 ✍️ &nbsp;Apart from technical interests, I like watching movies, playing Chess and badminton and started to build habit to read novel and books. \
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions regarding Data Science.\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions regarding Data.\
 ⚡ &nbsp;Fun fact: i enjoy LEARN-UNLEARN-RELEARN.\
 ✉️ &nbsp;You can email me at kishandata23@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Resume]() for more details about my work experience.\
+📄 &nbsp;You can check my [Resume](https://drive.google.com/drive/u/3/folders/1co8NKvd-Q1ZHIL0poWkFDVDVVRAA42hV) for more details about my work experience.\
 👨‍💻 &nbsp;All of my projects are available at **[My Portfolio](https://kishandata23.github.io/)**